-Pig Rescued From Slaughterhouse Goes On To Become World Famous Artist, Paintings Sell For Thousands Of Dollars
+Pig Rescued From Slaughterhouse Goes On To Become World-Famous Artist, Paintings Sell For Thousands Of Dollars

 “For some reason she took a knack to the paintbrushes and it wasn’t long before she was dancing the brush across the canvas and selling artworks all over the world,” Lefson said.

 Of course, Pigcasso doesn’t use the same equipment as her human peers.
-She used a specially-designed brush, and non-toxic paint and supplies in order to create her abstract works of art.
+She uses a specially-designed brush and non-toxic paint and supplies in order to create her abstract works of art.
 Instead of a traditional signature, Pigcasso has her own “pignature” — she signs each of her paintings using the tip of her snout, using a specially-crafted ink made from acrylic ink and beetroot.

 As CBS News notes, Pigcasso’s work is sold in order to fund the pig sanctuary she lives at.
 In 2018, she “hosted” her own exhibition at The Waterfront in Cape Town.
 Her work is also sold online and on-site at the sanctuary.
 While prices vary, Pigcasso’s paintings usually fetch between $500 and $4,000 apiece.
 In total, the painterly pig has raised just shy of $150,000.